jmej/MIDI2DMX/README.md

 I designed this PCB to make the circuit easy to build, and have assembled quite a number of them with some of students in my interactivity courses at Portland Community College.

 ##PD STUFF:
 In the PD folder you'll find a few example patches.
+While you can control lights using this board from anything that can send midi - PD offers a lot more options and flexibility.
+I run these patches on a Raspberry Pi for live use.

 DMX_color_presets.pd shows how to translate RGB and HSV color values into messages you can send to your lights.
 Google has a nice color picker tool.